Scaling limit of the random walk on a Galton-Watson tree with regular varying offspring distribution: Overview of the proof

-Next, we continue to build $F^X$ on the basis of $F^R$.
-For a vertex $v$ of type $0$, which is visited by $(X_n)_{n\geq 0}$ $k_v$ times, add $k_v-1$ siblings and attach them to the parent of $v$.
+Next, we continue to build $\mathbf{F}^X$ on the basis of $\mathbf{F}^R$.
+For a vertex $v$ of type $0$, which is visited by $(X_n)_{n\geq 0}$ for $k_v$ times, add $k_v-1$ siblings and attach them to the parent of $v$.
 They all have type 0 and the same length as $v$.
-For vertices $u$ of type 1, which has been visited by $(X_n)_{n\geq 0}$ from its children $k_u$ times, attach $k_u$ vertices of type 0, length 0 to $u$.
-Since each vertex in the forest corresponds to one step of $(X_n)_{n\geq 0}$, we can reorder the vertices according to the time of the visit of the steps to which they correspond in each set of sibling.
-Thus the forest $F^X$ is built.
+For vertices $u$ of type 1, which has been visited by $(X_n)_{n\geq 0}$ from its children $k_u$ times, attach $k_u$ vertices of type $0$, length $0$ to $u$.
+Since each vertex in the forest corresponds to one step of $(X_n)_{n\geq 0}$, we reorder the vertices in each set of sibling according to the time of visit of the step to which they correspond.
+Thus we complete the construction of forest $\mathbf{F}^X$.

-\subsection{Convergence of the height process associated with $F^R$ and $F^X$}
+\subsection{Convergence of the height process associated with $\mathbf{F}^R$ and $\mathbf{F}^X$}

-Let $(F,e,l)$ be a leafed Galton-Waston forest.
-For each vertex $u\in F$, denote $\nu(u)$ (resp. $\nu^1(u)$) as the total number of children (resp. number of children of type 1) of $u\in F$.
-Denote $F^1$ as the forest is limited to its vertices of type 1.
+Let $(\mathbf{F},e,l)$ be a leafed Galton-Watson forest with edge length.
+We denote by $\nu(u)$ (resp. $\nu^1(u)$) the total number of children (resp. number of children of type 1) of $u\in \mathbf{F}$.
+Set $\mathbf{F}^1$ as the forest limited to its vertices of type $1$.
 We make the following hypotheses on the reproduction law:

-Let $m$ be the expectation of reproduction and $\mu$ be the expected sum of the length of type 1 children, i.e.
+Let $m$ be the expectation of reproduction and $\mu$ be the expected sum of the length of type $1$ children, i.e.

 Also, define for $\forall n\in \mathbb{N}$,